Ahmad Abousamra: Islamic State

 In 2013, Abousamra joined Jabhat al-Nusra in Syria, which was at the time a front group for the Islamic State of Iraq.
 When the leadership within Jabhat al-Nusra attempted to break away from ISI after Abu Bakr al-Baghdadi created the Islamic State of Iraq and the Levant, he remained loyal to the Islamic State.
 According to a eulogy by IS, shortly after the split he requested to carry out a suicide attack but was spotted by Abu Muhammad al-Furqan, who brought him into the groups media department.
 He was appointed as chief editor of Dabiq magazine which was created as part of a collaboration between him and Abu Muhammad al-Furqan.

 According to IS, his "proficiency in Sharia knowledge" resulted in him being entrusted by al-Furqan "to draft his ideas into articles, which he did under the pen name "Abu Maysarah ash-Shami [...] and while many attempts were made to uncover his identity, all of them ended in failure."
 Writing under the name Abu Maysarah, he became famous for his fierce condemnation of al-Qaeda, which he dismissed as "Jews of Jihad" in a 2016 article.

 He was also responsible for the creation of Rumiyah magazine which was to replace Dabiq as a monthly magazine.
 He also participated in a failed plot to kill the American Muslim scholar Hamza Yusuf.

 Death

 On April 5, 2017, Islamic State announced in its eight edition of Rumiyah that Abousamra was killed in an airstrike near al-Thawrah, Syria in January 2017.

+Despite this, the FBI's website still lists Abousamra as a fugitive.